vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-version/index.md

 What's more, since you already have environment object, you can obtain any environmental properties by calling `environment.getProperty("property.name")`.

 # Spring Actuator

 # Conclusion
+Having access to version and build information at runtime can be quite useful.
+In Spring boot application, you can easily obtain the info by altering the Spring Boot MAven/Gradle plugin configuration to generate the `build.properties` file and then accessing it through `BuildProperties` object.

+For simple scenarios it is easy and quick solution and should work for you, if you need something more powerful, look at Spring Actuator or Spring Admin, which can provide the build metadata functionality plus a lot extra on top.